madjid/MMPickerView/README.md

 ### From CocoaPods

-Add `pod 'MMPickerView'` to your Podfile.
+Add `pod 'MMPickerView' to your Podfile.
+Install by running `pod install`
+Include MMPickerView by adding `#import <MMPickerView.h>` to your ViewController

 ### Manually